 Work on roads and footways

-Brisbane City Council supports work on Council property such as roads and footways when this is required as part of construction work or business operations.
+Brisbane City Council supports work on Council property such as roads and footways when required as part of construction work or business operations.
 Council regulates these activities to ensure public health and safety.

-Find out the different types of work that require approval and find out how to apply using the Application/Notice to Work on Council Property.
+Find out the different types of work that require approval and how to apply using the Application/Notice to Work on Council Property.
 There are other requirements for footpath dining.

 When you need approval

 You require approval to work on or use Council property, such as roads and footways, for the following activities: